fog/fog-google/README.md

 - As of **v1.0.0**, fog-google includes google-api-client as a dependency, there is no need to include it separately anymore.

+- Fog-google is currently supported on Ruby 2.3+ See [supported ruby versions](#supported-ruby-versions) for more info.

 See **[MIGRATING.md](MIGRATING.md)** for migration between major versions.

 ## Storage